hmumm/chip8emulator/contributing.md

 ## First Time Contributors

-Issues tagged with hacktoberfest, help wanted and good first issue are usually a great place to start!
+Issues tagged with good first issue, help wanted, and hacktoberfest are usually a great place to start!

 ## Style guide